-Locks have been around for many years, to be more specific, since ancient Egypt.
-Throughout the years with the advancement in technology and the growing need for security, different types of locks have been invented; some are more secure than others.
+Locks have been around for many years, more specifically, since ancient Egypt.
+However, with technological advancement and the growing need for security, manufacturers have invented different locks; some are more secure than others.

-Buying a lock is a very delicate process, as you are putting your safety and your family’s safety on a piece of metal.
-Selecting a poor security lock can put you through many awful situations and even make you call an emergency locksmith to reverse the damage caused to your doors and property.
+Buying a lock is very delicate, as you are putting your and your family’s safety on a piece of metal.
+Selecting a poor security lock can put you through many awful situations and even make you call an emergency Miami locksmith to reverse the damage caused to your doors and property.

-With so many options in the market, Locksmith in Miami will provide you useful options to choose a highly secure lock that is both pick and bump resistant.
-To avoid security concerns at your residence or business, you should consider a bolt that is both, picking proof and bump proof.
+With so many options on the market, Locksmith in Miami will provide you with useful options to choose a highly secure lock that is pick-proof and bump-resistant.
+To avoid security concerns at your residence or business, consider a lock with pick proof and bump-proof features.

-Locks that are pick resistant and bump proof are bolts that are designed to hold against bumping and picking attacks.
-A bumping attack is a long time technique used by burglars, in which a uniquely cut key is inserted into the keyhole of the lock, forcing the pins in the lock to jump to create the shear line and rotate the core to open the lock.
+Pick-resistant and bump-proof locks can prevent bumping and lock-picking attacks.
+Burglars use bumping attack since it is a technique in which a uniquely cut key is inserted into the lock’s keyhole, forcing the lock’s pins to jump to create the shear line and rotate the core to open the lock.

-Lock picking is yet another technique used by thieves to crack open bolts without keys.
-Some refer to lock picking as “an art” as it involves some methods and tools (such as torsion wrenches, hook picks, pick guns, etc.) and it requires a handful of skills to open a lock and gain access to a property finally.
+Lock picking is a technique professional locksmiths use to open doors, but sadly, thieves use it to crack open locks without keys.
+Some refer to lock picking as “an art” as it involves some methods and tools (such as torsion wrenches, hook picks, pick tools, etc.), and it requires a handful of skills to open a lock and gain access to a property.

-So, knowing all this, how do we pick a lock that is both, pick and bump proof?
+So, knowing all this, how do we choose a resistant or bump-proof lock?

-Security professionals know that anything that is put on with tools can be taken off using the same tools.
-Electronic locks are utterly immune to picking and bumping attacks, as most of them do not use a key at all.
+Security professionals know that anything put on with tools can be taken off using the same tools.
+However, electronic locks are immune to picking and lock bumping attacks, as most do not use a key.

 Electronic locks have different designs and styles.
-Early electronic locks use keypads with a pin number for entry.
+Early electronic locks used keypads with a PIN for entry.
 Though keypads are still popular, touchscreen panels have replaced the latter ones, including other security features that prevent code hacking.

-There are also the Bluetooth enabled locks, these locks as its name states, are activated with the Smartphone’s Bluetooth ID.
-These locks also have another electronic entry, just in case the battery of the phone dies.
+Bluetooth-enabled locks work with the smartphone’s Bluetooth ID.
+These locks also have another electronic entry in case the phone’s battery dies.

-The last type of locks is the biometric entry lock, which uses fingerprint identification and other kinds of biometrical recognition to open a lock.
+The last type of lock is the biometric entry lock, which uses fingerprint identification and other biometrical recognition to open a lock.

 Some of the best electronic locks in the market are:

-If electronic locks are out of your budget, you can always choose pick resistant locks.
-The difference between any other lock and pick resistant locks is that these have an extra set of tumblers or locking devices that make them harder to be manipulated with tools and also are key bumping resistant.
+If electronic locks are out of your budget, you can always choose pick-resistant locks.
+The difference between other lock and pick-resistant locks is that they have extra tumblers or locking devices that make them harder to manipulate with tools and are key-bumping resistant.

-One of the most popular pick resistant lock manufacturers is the Medeco, followed by Mul-T-Lock, and the famous Schlage Primus.
-This bolt uses a second set of pins, meaning that the key needs to do the job of two keys, which makes it impossible for a key bump to crack this one open.
+One of the most popular pick-resistant lock manufacturers is the Medeco, followed by Mul-T-Lock and the famous Schlage Primus.
+Yes, this lock uses a second set of pins, meaning that the key needs to do the job of two keys, which makes it impossible for a key bump to crack this one open.

 Although we do not recommend this as the only security measure to secure your home, having a unique keyway is one way to prevent key bumping.